BardisRenos/TransferLearning/README.md

  vgg_model = VGG16(weights='imagenet', include_top=False, input_shape=(IMG_SIZE, IMG_SIZE, 3))
 ```

 The other part is to add how many full connected layers with the number of neurons accordingly.
-Finally, the number of classes to
+Finally, the number of classes of the data that need to be classify.
+In this case, only 2 classes.

 ```python
     # Full connected layer with 1024 neurons